 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? with the right skills for the future.
-The Company's performance and ability to thrive in this environment depend on it.
-The onshore and offshore petroleum competency requirement is complex and requires high standard of , , employees are the main asset of the Company and continuous training and development should be personnel every two years.
+Management Approach business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? performance and ability to thrive in this environment depend on it.
+The onshore and offshore petroleum competency requirement is complex and requires high standard of safety and proficiency.
+Philodrill believes that its employees are the main asset of the Company and Technical personnel are attending SEAPEX meetings/seminars both local and abroad, as well as annual Philippine Geological Conferences.
+A Basin Analysis training course was attended by a Philodrill geologist, together with other geoscientists from local petroleum operators.
+HSSE trainings such as First Aid and Basic Life Saving Trainings are attended by assigned personnel every two years.
 Earthquake and fire drills are also implemented by the Company What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization Globally, the petroleum industry is experiencing a downturn, which caused a slowdown in overall operations and sustenance of personnel training and development.
 The training and development budget will be realigned in response to the oil price crash.
 Our personnel are encouraged to take advantage of free webinar courses provided by technical experts.
 What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic of the organization other petroleum operators.
+Management Approach Identify the opportunity/ies related to material topic of the organization While petroleum operations are slowing down, the Company should take this opportunity to avail of training which is much cheaper if done locally with other petroleum operators.
 Also, online trainings are cheaper as they will not require travel and accommodation costs.
-HSSE trainings should be attended by all personnel with different definitions of Cooperation with other Petroleum Exploration Companies in organizing an international training course but is conducted locally.
+HSSE trainings should be attended by all personnel with different definitions of safety standards.
+Cooperation with other Petroleum Exploration Companies in organizing an international training course but is conducted locally.
 First aid training by the Red Cross should be attended by employees.
 The Company looks for opportunities for inexpensive local or online training if available.
 Additionally, technical personnel are participating on free online courses offered by petroleum experts.